-The problem with this approach is that you’ll start getting more and more Visual Studio related errors as you increase the Cordova CLI and cordova-android versions.
+The problem with this approach is that you’ll start getting more and more Visual Studio related errors with the Android platform as you increase the cordova-android version.
 For example:

 - When using Cordova 6.5.0 and cordova-android 6.3.0, everything will work perfectly.
 But this version is too old for certain plugins, like the phonegap-plugin-push.

 - When using Cordova 7.1.0 and cordova-android 6.3.0, you can build and deploy to device and emulators, however VS2017 wrongly reports that Deploy failed on the status bar.
-Nothing serious though, deploy and debug actually works fine.
+Nothing serious though, deploy to device, emulators and debug actually work fine.

-- When using cordova-android 6.4.0 or newer, your apps won’t be deployed.
-This is because since cordova-android 6.4.0 the APK output path has changed, causing Visual Studio to no longer find the APK and assume the build has failed.
-My report on this issue has been dismissed as an IDE problem, in other words, Visual Studio should be updated to fix this.
-You could wait forever until a new toolset is released, so I wouldn’t count on that.
+- When using cordova-android 6.4.0 or newer, your apps won’t be deployed to device nor emulator.
+This is because in cordova-android 6.4.0 the APK output path has been changed, causing Visual Studio to no longer find the APK and assume the build has failed.
+However, you can try the solution to Error DEP10402 to change the APK output path and avoid this error.

-- Whenever you change the CLI version using the shown select box from the config.xml designer, the setting will be forgotten because config.xml is not properly updated.
+- Whenever you change the CLI version using the shown select box from the config.xml designer, the setting may be forgotten next time you load the project, because config.xml is not properly updated.
 Read the next issue for more information on dealing with this error.

 This is because whenever you change the toolset, the config.xml is not properly updated.
 In order to change the Cordova version in your project, manually edit config.xml in View Code mode to locate this:

-Save config.xml and reload the project, your globally installed version will be pre-selected and no conversion will be asked.
+Save config.xml and reload the project, your globally installed version will be used from now on, and the update warning message will be gone.

-You can find more details on this issue in this answer I’ve posted on Stackoverflow.
+More details on this issue in this answer on Stackoverflow.

 When you managed to change the Cordova CLI and cordova-android version, you may encounter an error related to the Android SDK (API 25).
 Cordova 7.1.0 requires the Android SDK 26 to compile, so you must set the ANDROID_HOME setting from Visual Studio to your externally installed Android SDK.
 You can get and manage your installed Android SDK using the classic Android SDK Manager:

-You can still deploy to emulator using the cordova emulate command:
+If you persist in changing the ANDROID_HOME setting, you can still manually deploy to emulator using the cordova emulate command:

 cordova run --emulator